mostafaamer1234/unsupervised-clustering-of-time-series-segments/README.md

 # Verification of the functionality with toy example

-Running `python verify_algorithms.py` walks through a small hand-crafted scenario right in the console.
+Running `python verify_algorithms.py` walks through a small hand crafted scenario right in the console.
 The script makes three signals: two nearly identical sine waves and one cosine wave.
 Here is the exact output from that run:

 ```
 === Closest Pair Algorithm Verification ===